lyokha/vim-publish-helper/README.md

 ```

 This variable specifies dedicated color scheme for syntax highlights by
 *MakeHtmlCodeHighlight* and *MakeTexCodeHighlight*.
-If it is not set then the
+If not set, then the current
-current color scheme will be used.
-Do not set it in *.vimrc.pandoc* as normal
+color scheme will be used.
+Do not set it in *.vimrc.pandoc* because normal
-setting of color scheme is preferred there.
+setting of a color scheme is preferred there.

 ### g:PhHtmlEngine